 It doesn't matter how well-designed the page is, if there are no links to it from established pages on the web, the search engines will never find it and it simply won't be listed.

 Your site will need photos.
 Occasionally you will need one or two commercial photos.
 We can source those for you, usually at little cost.
 As for the photos of the products or services you are selling, why not take the photos yourself (at least initially)?
-Here we have some practical advice to help you do it well.
+Here are a few tips to help you do it well.

-When choosing a camera it is worth looking for one that gives you some degree of manual control over the settings.
+Use a camera that gives you some degree of manual control over the settings.
 The most important settings to be able to control are the following (in this order): the white balance, the focus, the aperture, and the ISO rating.
 For more details see the appendix at the bottom of this page.

 Web design directories that list Handcrafted Websites: